linbarbell/BigDataProject/README.md

 <h3><u>Data Analysis</u></h3>

-<b>Basic Information</b>
+<b>Basic Information</b> (1 slide per point)

   - Which neighborhood takes the cab the most (pickup): 1) List of top 10 2) Pie Chart - "top neighborhood.csv"
-  - Which is the most popular neighborhood for cab rides (dropoff)
+  - Which is the most popular neighborhood for cab rides (dropoff) 1) List of top 10 2) Pie - chart - "top_drop_neighborhood.csv"
   - At which time do New Yorkers take cab ride the most?
+1) List of percentage 2) Bar chart - "count_by_hour.csv"
   - At which time do New Yorkers take cab rides the least?
   - Which time has the lowest avg speed (distance/ time travelled)
   - Which time has the highest avg speed (distance/ time travelled)